flawsom/anime/.github/SECURITY.md

 ## Contact

-For any questions or additional information regarding security, please contact miruro@proton.me
+For any questions or additional information regarding security, please contact skillynoobs@gmail.com